Products of Farey Fractions: Unreduced Farey Products

 \begin{rem} If we define $\G_x= \G_{\lfloor x\rfloor}$ and $\F_x = \F_{\lfloor x\rfloor}$ as step functions of a real variable $x$ then we can rewrite the formulas above without the floor function notation, as

 However the subtleties in the behavior of these functions certainly has to do with the floor function, and we prefer to have it visible. \end{rem}

 In the formulas of Theorem \ref{th41} the fractions $\lfloor n/\ell \rfloor$ take only about $2 \sqrt{n}$ distinct values.
 This allows the possibility to combine terms in the sum and take advantage of cancellation in sums of the M\"{o}bius function.
-We split the sum \eqref{eq41} for $\log (\F_n)$ into two parts, using a parameter $L$, as
+We recall that the {\em Mertens function} $M(n)$ is defined by